takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 #### Pickle files under "gbdata/" directory

+This directory contains a set of input data files which has the following format of the name:

 (TaskNumber)\_(RotationAngle)\_(FileName).pickle

 - TaskNumber: Identifier of each task.
 Files which has the same TaskNumber are regarded as one common task.